 One must ensure that they have a clean water supply close to the animal pens for easy cleaning.

-Ensuring that your pens and animal quarters are regularly cleaned and disinfected is vital; keeping records of your cleaning schedule will also ensure success.
+Ensuring that your pens and animal quarters are regularly cleaned and disinfected is vital for their health; a ready fresh water source nearby, and keeping records of your cleaning schedule will also help you keep a clean, tidy, healthy farm.

-Follow the following rules to clean your animal housing:
+Abide by the following rules to clean your animals’ shelter:

 - Spray the exterior of the animal quarters with insecticide and keep this area free from grass and debris.